Supported content from City St George's, University of London Journalism Department

 Zahera Harb, head of City University’s MA International Journalism course

 Zahera Harb, the head of City University’s MA International Journalism course, agrees.
-“If you are thinking of applying for a MA course in International Journalism, ask yourself if you really are interested in the news.
+“If you are thinking of applying for a MA course in International Journalism and director of postgraduate journalism, ask yourself if you really are interested in the news.
 You need to be up to date with what’s happening in the world to be a journalist.
 If you are curious, you should apply.
 If you’re not someone who reads, watches the news, or surfs online for news — or if you feel disconnected with that word — then perhaps this profession is not for you.”

 In short, you want your application to show curiosity about the world, how you consume the news yourself, and that you’re open and willing to learn more.